 Bunn M, 'Defining the edge: choice, mastery and necessity in edgework practice', Sport in Society, 20 1310-1323 (2017)

 Bunn M, 'Â¿IÂ¿m gonna do this over and over and over forever!Â¿: Overlapping fields and climbing practice', International Review for the Sociology of Sport, 52 584-597 (2017)

 Bunn M, 'A disposition of risk: Climbing practice, reflexive modernity and the habitus', Journal of Sociology, 53 3-17 (2017)

 Conference (2 outputs)

-Askland HH, Bunn M, 'Time - place - home: homelessness as spatial ruptures and temporal dissonance' (2016)
+Askland HH, Bunn M, 'Time - place - home: homelessness as spatial ruptures and temporal dissonance', The University of Sydney (2016)

 Grants and Funding

 Click on a grant title below to expand the full details for that specific grant.

 Educational futures: exploring emerging educational models in regional NSW and their impact upon student engagement and access to higher education$8,480